Still Waters

 English," stated Roger Nicole.
 "Though it reads as smoothly as a well

 written novel," writes J.H.
-Kromminga, "it is crammed with important facts.
+Kromminga, "it is crammed with important

-of the truth to protect that greatness."
+into distortions of the truth to protect that greatness."

 (Softcover) $12.95 (US funds)